 Another magical phenomenon is to watch the stars at night.
 There is no better place to look for shooting stars than in the middle of the ocean.
 Did you know that it is really easy to see shooting stars on a clear day?
 You just gotta be a little patience and you will always see some!

-Is Raja Ampat a bridge too far?
+Is a trip to Raja Ampat a bridge too far?
 Travelling in Indonesia is captivating, so you might want to start in Bali.
-My first visit ever to Indonesia was also in Bali, and I did not like it at all.
-Now a couple years later I have been to Bali numerous times and totally loving it.
+At first I was not a fan of this island, but now a couple years later I have been to Bali numerous times and totally loving it.
 Curious what happened?
-Read here all my articles about Indonesia here!
+Read about it in the following articles:

 This article is sponsored by Mutiara Laut though all opinions are my own!